Existence of equivariant models of spherical varieties and other G-varieties: Horospherical homogeneous spaces over local fields and number fields

 \begin{remark} In order to use Theorem \ref{t:horo-types}, one needs to know the Tits class $t(G_0)$ for each $k_0$-model $G_0$ of a simply connected simple $k$-group $G$, where $k_0=\R$ or $k_0$ is a $p$-adic field.
-For the case $k_0=\R$ see the appendix to \cite{MJTB}.
-For the $p$-adic case, if $G_0$ is not quasi-split, then $t(G_0)\neq1$; see Proposition \ref{p:q-s} below. \end{remark}
+For the case $k_0=\R$, the Tits classes are tabulated in the appendix to \cite{MJTB}.
+For the $p$-adic case, $t(G_0)=1$ if and only $G_0$ is quasi-split; see Proposition \ref{p:q-s} below. \end{remark}